We offer assistance to faculty developing grants related to education and educational evaluation.

 If you come two months ahead, we will:

-- Work with you to develop the grant by helping you formulate learning objectives and educational activities, find supporting literature, and create guidelines for evaluation.
+- Work with you to develop the grant by helping you formulate learning objectives and educational activities, find supporting literature, and develop an evaluation plan.

 - Offer extensive feedback on your grant (2-3 appointments).

-If you come two weeks ahead, we may:
+If you come two weeks ahead, we will:

 - Consult with you (1 appointment).